cacarrara/custodian/README.md

 Custodian
 =========

-Custodian is a very simple system for help financial management.
+Custodian is a very simple system for financial management.

 This development is just beginning...